Here you are, asking yourself the question, Can I charge a battery bank with two charge controllers?

 Can I use a multiple input charge controller?

 Many people find it attractive to have one charge controller to which they can connect mixed solar panels.
 However, this is not a good idea for redundancy.
 What happens if the one device that charges everything is broken?
 Another problem is availability.
 Most of the time it will be hard to find one according to your specifications.
 Therefore it’s better to have multiple separate charge controllers.

 Can I use different size and brand charge controllers in parallel?

 Yes, as long as they have the same settings.
 These are:

 - Battery voltage

 You can wire multiple charge controllers in parallel to support an expanding solar system.
 You do not need to have charge controllers that are able to communicate with each other but you should only enable the equalizing function in one of them if you have flooded lead-acid batteries.

-That’s how you connect multiple charge controllers to one battery bank.
+That’s how you connect 2 charge controllers 1 battery bank.
 Hope this article was helpful!